medic/cht-docs/content/en/core/guides/docker-setup.md

 ### Launch docker-compose containers

-Inside the directory that you saved the above `docker-compose.yml`, run:
+Inside the directory that you saved the above `docker-compose-developer-3.x-only.yml`, run:
 ```
-docker-compose up
+docker-compose -f docker-compose-developer-3.x-only.yml up
 ```
 {{% alert title="Note" %}}
 In certain shells, docker-compose may not interpolate the admin password that was exported above.
 In that case, your admin user had a password automatically generated.
 Note the `New CouchDB Administrative User` and `New CouchDB Administrative Password` in the output terminal.
 You can retrieve these via running `docker logs medic-os` and searching the terminal.